Reviews You Can Rely On

 Credit: Sara Aranda

-To gain a better picture of each pair's quality, we measured sections of the seam of each pair, looking specifically at how many stitching loops were used per inch that we could count.
+We also measured sections of seams for each pair, looking specifically at how many stitching loops were sewn per inch.
 Since each design utilizes different stitching densities depending on the part of the short under evaluation, we collected a range.
-Ideally, the result is a small spread, showing a uniform stitch volume and quality across the board.
-But sometimes, as we found out, the range can be more significant.
-In general, we concluded that 16 stitches per inch reflect an exceptional sewing quality with strong seams.
-At 12 stitches per inch, we still think the results are great, even if, inherently, the stitching is less strong than other contenders.
-Ten stitches per inch are still good enough, but anything below that number is when we start to become suspicious of the construction quality.
+In general, we have concluded that 16 stitches per inch reflects an exceptional sewing quality with strong seams.
+12 stitches per inch is great, 10 is good, but anything below 10 is when we start to become a tad suspicious of the construction quality.

 hiking shorts womens - we sample various seams to determine stitching densities and every...